Advertising

 It’s becoming a personal agent.
 Imagine an AI that doesn’t just fetch information but takes action.
 Need a restaurant reservation?
 Gemini can book it.
 Hunting for an apartment in Austin?
 It’ll scrape listings, filter by your preferences, and even schedule a tour.

 It pulls this off by tapping into your Gmail and Google Drive (with permission, of course) to understand your needs.
-This is Project Mariner in action—an AI agent that automates multi-step tasks like browsing, booking, or shopping.
+This builds on Google’s experimental AI agent research and multimodal initiatives, an AI agent that automates multi-step tasks like browsing, booking, or shopping.

 Impact on Service Providers